Bauers, bullpen send Indians to 9-5 victory over Royals

 “TS45”

-Bauer had Skaggs’ initials and No. 45 written on his cap and also scratched “TS45” into the dirt on the back of the mound before throwing his first pitch.
-He and Skaggs played together in the Arizona Diamondbacks organization.
-The 27-year-old Los Angeles Angels pitcher was found dead in his hotel room Monday.
+Bauer had Skaggs’ initials and No. 45 written on his cap, and he scratched “TS45” in the dirt on the back of the mound before throwing his first pitch.
+He played with Skaggs for the Diamondbacks.
+The 27-year-old Angels pitcher was found dead in his hotel room Monday.

 ROYALS MOVES